LincaMarius/ISAP-1_Logisim_Simulation/README.md

 - CLK – clock signal that ensures synchronism in the operation of the computer
 - CLR – reset signal that initializes the Program Counter to zero
 - Ep – output activation for putting data from the Program Counter on the bus
-- Data Input – connects to the bus
+- DIN - Data Input – connects to the bus
-- Data Output – connects to the bus
+- DOUT - Data Output – connects to the bus

 The implementation of the Program Counter block in Logisim is shown in the following figure: